heltonmarx/goami/README.md

 AMI Interface in Go

 ## About
-This code is based C library interface: [libami] (http://sourceforge.net/projects/amsuite/files/libami/)
+This code is based on C [libami] (http://sourceforge.net/projects/amsuite/files/libami/) library interface

 ## Usage instructions